awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MySQL.md

 ## Accessing MySQL error logs<a name="USER_LogAccess.MySQL.Errorlog"></a>

 The MySQL error log is written to the `mysql-error.log` file\.
 You can view `mysql-error.log` by using the Amazon RDS console or by retrieving the log using the Amazon RDS API, Amazon RDS CLI, or AWS SDKs\. `mysql-error.log` is flushed every 5 minutes, and its contents are appended to `mysql-error-running.log`\.
-The `mysql-error-running.log` file is then rotated every hour and the hourly files generated during the last 24 hours are retained\.
+The `mysql-error-running.log` file is then rotated every hour and the hourly files generated during the last two weeks are retained\.
 Note that the retention period is different between Amazon RDS and Aurora\.

 Each log file has the hour it was generated \(in UTC\) appended to its name\.
 The log files also have a timestamp that helps you determine when the log entries were written\.